DavidAnson/vscode-markdownlint/README.md

 <!-- markdownlint-enable MD037 -->
 ```

+More information about inline suppressions can be found in the [Configuration section of the `markdownlint` README.md](https://github.com/DavidAnson/markdownlint#configuration).

+## Snippets

-The following snippets are available to help (press `Ctrl+Space` for IntelliSense suggestions):
+The following snippets are available when editing a Markdown document (press `Ctrl+Space`/`⌃Space` for IntelliSense suggestions):

 * `markdownlint-disable`
 * `markdownlint-enable`